goodyduru/goodyduru.github.io/_drafts/2024-04-11-what-i-learned-from-building-a-postgres-extension-in-rust.md

 }
 ```

 I needed to do something like this when porting this [function](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html#dereferencing-a-raw-pointer) from C to Rust.
-Thankfully, Rust has a really handy function for that.
-It's called [offset](https://doc.rust-lang.org/std/primitive.pointer.html#method.offset) and it worked well.
+Thankfully, Rust has a handy function for that called [offset](https://doc.rust-lang.org/std/primitive.pointer.html#method.offset).
 Here's how the above code will look in Rust:

 ```rust
 unsafe fn get_nth(list: *mut object, n: isize) -> *mut object {